pdbarma/314RSA/blogs/post1.md

 ## Data Privacy: What You Need to Know in 2025

 Ladies and gentlemen, data is the new gold.
-Every day, we engage with it—whether through the Internet of Things, self-driving cars, smart AI, or even groundbreaking innovations like Neuralink.
+Every day, we engage with it—whether through the Internet of Things, Mobile Applications, Mail Services, Subscriptions, Online transactions and more.
 These technologies rely on the continuous flow of data, making our digital presence more valuable than ever.
 But with this increasing reliance comes an urgent question: How do we ensure that our data is secure from hackers and bad actors?

 Cyberattacks and data breaches are escalating exponentially in both size and severity.
 Ignoring cybersecurity empowers hackers in ways we can’t even begin to fathom—and the consequences will be catastrophic if we fail to act.
 If we truly want to move forward as a society, we must ensure that our digital tools are safe and secure for everyone to use.
 To put this in perspective, Edward Snowden made a compelling point: